Mohammed ben Abdallah

-Rule
+Reign

 Early reign

-Upon the accession of Sidi Mohammed, peace and stability were restored.
-Aware of the disastrous 'Abid al-Bukhari, he restored the significance of the Arab guich.
-He also pacified the Berber tribes of the mountains who attacked the plains during the succession crisis, while the power of the 'Abid declined as they abandoned their military positions.
+Upon the accession of Mohammed III, peace and stability were restored.
+Aware of the disastrous Black Guard, he restored the significance of the Arab guich.
+He also pacified the Berbers of the mountains who attacked the plains during the succession crisis, while the power of the 'Abid declined as they abandoned their military positions.
 Mashra' al-Raml, the former town built for the 'Abid, was pillaged and left in ruins by the neighboring tribes.

 Restoration of authority

-In 1760, Sidi Mohammed witnessed a revolt by the Wadaya against his authority, who had supported his father.
-Sidi Mohammed then marched with an army to Fes where he defeated the Wadaya contingents and arrested their leaders.
+In 1760, Mohammed witnessed a revolt by the Wadaya against his authority, who had supported his father.
+Mohammed then marched with an army to Fes where he defeated the Wadaya contingents and arrested their leaders.
 After this, the Wadaya were split up and were garrisoned in Meknes instead.

-Later in 1775, he tried to distance the 'Abid al-Bukhari from power by ordering their transfer from Meknes to Tangier in the north.
-The 'Abid resisted him and attempted to proclaim his son Yazid as sultan, but the latter soon changed his mind and was reconciled with his father.
-After, Sidi Mohammed dispersed the 'Abid contingents to garrisons in Tangier, Larache, Rabat, Marrakesh and the Sus, where they continued to cause trouble until 1782.
+Later, in 1775, he tried to distance the Black Guard from power by ordering their transfer from Meknes to Tangier in the north.
+The Black Guard resisted him and attempted to proclaim his son Yazid as sultan, but the latter soon changed his mind and was reconciled with his father.
+After, Sidi Mohammed dispersed the Black Guard contingents to garrisons in Tangier, Larache, Rabat, Marrakesh and the Sous, where they continued to cause trouble until 1782.
 These disturbances were compounded by drought and severe famine between 1776 and 1782 and an outbreak of plague between 1779 and 1780, which killed many Moroccans and forced the sultan to import wheat, reduce taxes, and distribute food and funds to locals and tribal leaders in order to alleviate the suffering.
 By now, however, the improved authority of the sultan allowed the central government to weather these difficulties and crises.

-He was interested in scholarly pursuits and also cultivated a productive relationship with the ulama, or Muslim religious scholars, who supported some of his initiatives and reforms.
+Mohammed was interested in scholarly pursuits and also cultivated a productive relationship with the ulama, or Muslim religious scholars, who supported some of his initiatives and reforms.